461-160-0420 Effective 10/01/23

 - Costs for repairing a home substantially damaged or destroyed by a natural disaster (such as a fire or flood), if such costs are not reimbursed.

-- If the living circumstances of a filing group meet the definition of homeless under OAR 461-001-0015, the following are allowable costs:
+- If a filing group is experiencing homelessness and their living circumstances meet the definition of homeless under OAR 461-001-0015, the following are allowable costs:

 - Working in exchange for housing costs; or

 - If living in a vehicle, vehicle payments and collision and comprehensive insurance premiums.